epistech/shooto/README.md

 - Turn the music down?
 It's pretty loud right now...
 - Design a static course to start with
 - Start designing a tutorial/set of instructions on how to play.
-- Experiment with different gun-types that work in different ways.
 - Cleanup directory and remove excess/old files (music and sprite sheets, in particular).
 - Rebuild a new certificate for submission to app store.
 - Create a title screen and brief instructions.